tphbrok/macos_system_config/README.md

-# Automation of MacOS system installation/config
+# Automation of my personal MacOS system installation/config

 _This is a work in progress_